 The ports collection does not go through the same thorough security audit that is performed on the OpenBSD base system.
 Although we strive to keep the quality of the packages high, we just do not have enough resources to ensure the same level of robustness and security.

 The OpenBSD ports team considers packages to be the goal of their porting work, not the ports themselves.
 In general, you are advised to use packages over building an application from ports.
-Security updates are the exception to this rule, as they are only available via ports.
-Binary packages for -release and -stable are not updated.

 Packages can be easily managed with the help of several utilities:

-Packages look like simple .tgz bundles.
-Basically they are just that, but there is one crucial difference: they contain some extra packing information.
-This information is used by pkg_add(1) for several purposes:
+Basically they are just that, but there is one crucial difference:

 To search for any given package name, use the

-You will notice that certain packages are available in a few different varieties -- these are called flavors.
-These will be detailed later on, but flavor basically means they're configured with different sets of options.
-For example, a package might have optional database support, support for systems without X11, etc. Some packages are also divided into subpackages that may be installed separately.$ pkglocate mutool mupdf-1.11p1-js:textproc/mupdf,js:/usr/local/bin/mutool mupdf-1.11p1-js:textproc/mupdf,js:/usr/local/man/man1/mutool.1 mupdf-1.11p1:textproc/mupdf:/usr/local/bin/mutool mupdf-1.11p1:textproc/mupdf:/usr/local/man/man1/mutool.1
+You will notice that certain packages are available in a few different varieties.
+These are called flavors.
+The ports FAQ explains flavors in detail, but it basically means they're configured with different sets of options.
+For example, a package might have optional database support, support for systems without X11, etc. Some packages are also divided into subpackages that may be installed separately.

 Not all possible packages are necessarily available on the mirror servers.
 Some applications simply don't work on all architectures.
 Some applications cannot be distributed via mirrors for licensing reasons.

-Here you would select 1 if you want the standard package or 2 if you need iconv support.
-You can also choose the flavor directly on the command line by using pkg_add rsync-- (for the default) or pkg_add rsync--iconv (for the iconv flavor).# pkg_add rsync Ambiguous: choose package for rsync a 0: <None> 1: rsync-3.1.2p0 2: rsync-3.1.2p0-iconv Your choice:
+# pkg_add rsync Ambiguous: choose package for rsync a 0: <None> 1: rsync-3.1.2p0 2: rsync-3.1.2p0-iconv Your choice:Here you would select 1 if you want the standard package or 2 if you need iconv support.
+You can also choose the flavor directly on the command line by using

 It is possible to specify multiple package names on one line, which then all get installed at once, along with their dependencies.
 You may also specify the absolute location of a package, be it a local file or remote URL.
 Supported URL prefixes are http, https, ftp and scp.